10 Practical Tips on How to Promote Sustainability Daily (2025)

 6. Remind that small actions matter

 Many people think their impact is too small to count.
-Show them otherwise.
+However, learning how to promote sustainability means helping others see that every bit counts.
+Show them that their actions are important, too.
 For example:

 Statistical data found that the average American produces over 4.4 pounds of garbage per day.